-Our Founder, Yoon Han Bong (1947-2007)
+-Our Founder, Yoon Han Bong (1947-2007)

-Born in 1947 in Gangjin, South Jeolla Province, in Korea, Mr. Yoon enrolled in the College of Agriculture at the Chonnam National University in 1971 after finishing his mandatory military service.
-As a student activist, he opposed the implementation of the undemocratic Yushin Constitution, and as a result he was imprisoned multiple times.
-Undeterred, Mr. Yoon grew into a champion for democracy, and built coalitions with farmers and started night schools to educate the community.
+The late Yoon Han Bong was an activist who dedicated his life to the democratization and reunification of his homeland and the struggle for justice abroad.
+Born in 1947 in Gangjin, South Jeolla Province, Yoon enrolled in the College of Agriculture at the Chonnam National University in 1971 after finishing mandatory military service.
+As a student organizer, he opposed the undemocratic Yushin Constitution in South Korea and was imprisoned multiple times as the result.
+He grew in his capacity as a leader and built coalitions with farmers and founded night schools for rural communities.

 Yoon was involved in the movement to end autocratic rule in South Korea, establish democracy, and reunify the peninsula, and the May 18 Democratic Uprising in 1980 was a turning point for him.
 Targeted as one of the main instigators, Yoon became a wanted man and spent a year in hiding.
 At the plea of his supporters, he moved to the United States in 1981 and sought political asylum.